virtual-labs/exp-diffraction-technique-iiith/experiment/procedure.md

 This experiment is about constructing a lattice, more specifically an unit cell of a lattice.
 There are four lattices in this experiment and they are SCP, FCC, BCC and HCP.
 It is expected that an unit cell is built, the atoms of the unit cell are selected and then verified to check whether the right unit cell was built.
 <br>
 The steps for the experiment are given below
-- The "add atom" button is a toggle switch.
-When clicked, it enables to click anywhere on the canvas and add an atom.
-We do not recommend using this to construct the lattices.
-This feature is for testing out atom positions etc.
+- The interface contains a dropdown to switch between lattices, a button to select atoms (which is a toggle switch), a button to select the 3D region covered by the selected atoms, a button to clear your choices and a button to check the choice made.
 - We do recommend using the features "add atom at coordinates" which adds atom at a specified coordinate, "repeat selected pattern once" which repeats selected atoms in the vector direction specified once, "translate pattern" repeats in the given vector direction N times and "move selected pattern" which shifts the selected atoms in the given vector direction
 - It is also recommended to use "add dummy atom at coordinate" to add a fake atom at a coordinate and have a self-check at the authenticity of the answer before submitting it.
 Note that dummy atoms will not be considered by the final "check packing" button.
 - Once an unit cell is built using the above mentioned features, it is expected that the atoms which consist the unit cell be selected while choosing the lattice type from the dropdown and then clicking on the "check packing" button, which will reveal the correctness of the unit cell built.